evgeniyarbatov/minimal-deployment/README.md

 # Scaling NodeJS with K8S

 Imagine you have a bunch of NodeJS scripts.

-Your want to make sure that these scripts are running reliably and you can monitor them.
+You want to make sure that these scripts are running reliably and you can monitor them.

 In this repo: